Zionsville Community Schools

 Home prices by school zone

-Recorded sale prices grouped by the neighborhoods the district assigns to each elementary and middle school — actual filed prices from county records, not estimates, on a reference no portal publishes.
+Recorded sale prices grouped by the neighborhoods the district assigns to each elementary and middle school.
+From county records, not estimates.

 Zones shaded by median recorded sale

-Each shaded area is the group of neighborhoods the district assigns to that school; darker areas recorded higher median sale prices over the last 5 years.
-Gaps between zones are unplatted or off-list areas, not “unzoned.”
+Each shaded area is the neighborhoods the district assigns to that school.
+Darker areas recorded higher median sale prices over the last 5 years.
+Gaps are unplatted or off-list areas, not “unzoned.”
 Click a zone for its figures.

 The six elementary zones